A 5 GHz Wi-Fi wireless network is only available in Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

-To set additional parameters of Wi-fi network click on 'Advanced setings' link.
+To set additional parameters of the Wi-Fi network, click on 'Advanced settings' link.

-The 'Channel' is set to 'Auto' by default.
-In this case, the router automatically selects the optimal working channel based on periodic analysis of the radio environment.
+'Channel' is set to 'Auto' by default.
+In this case, the router automatically selects the optimal working channel based on the radio environment's periodic analysis.

-If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate.
-In the 5 GHz band 17 working channels are available.
-We recommend that you select a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).
+If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate (For some specific features of channels in the 5 GHz band, see the article: A mobile device can't see the 5 GHz Wi-Fi network?).
+In the 5 GHz band, 17 working channels are available.
+We recommend selecting a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).

-For 5 GHz band the Band steering feature is available (it's disabled by default).
+For 5 GHz band, the Band Steering feature is available (disabled by default).
 Band Steering selects the optimal Wi-fi band (2.4 or 5 GHz) for each dual-band client in your network.

 NOTE: Important!
 The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operational.

 TIP: Tip: Routers use the same network name both for 2.4 and 5 GHz bands by default.
-If dual band mobile devices often switchover between 5 GHz and 2.4 GHz it might create inconvenience.
-So we recommend to set different names to 2.4 GHz network and 5 GHz network.
+If dual-band mobile devices often switchover between 5 GHz and 2.4 GHz, it might create inconvenience.
+So we recommend setting different names to the 2.4 GHz and 5 GHz networks.
 And then connect clients to the desired network.